Evaluating the Efficacy of LLM-Based Reasoning for Multiobjective HPC Job Scheduling: Experiments

 Each scenario was instantiated with [10, 20, 40, 60, 80, 100] jobs.
-All jobs are submitted at time zero to eliminate timing noise and isolate scheduling effects.
-The objectives, including makespan, average wait time, turnaround time, node/memory utilization, throughput, and fairness, are collected for comparison across all scheduling strategies. \savevspace
+We collect metrics including makespan, average wait time, turnaround time, node/memory utilization, throughput, and fairness to compare scheduler performance under these evolving conditions. \savevspace